Drzaln/React-Micro-FrontEnd/README.md

 - Webpack
 - Single-spa

-To run this example, go to each sub folder and `npm start`, then run `npm start` in this folder.
+To run this example, go to each sub folder and `npm start`.

 Base app runs at `localhost:3000`.